JiangXunyi/jiangxunyi.github.io/content/post/Command Lines/index.md

 git pull origin <branch_name> # pull the revision of branch git log -p -1 # check the last commit
 # after check, how to quit in ternimal? q
+git add remote <ssh>
+git checkout -b <branch_name> # checkout and new a branch git merge <branch_name> # if we want to merge 2 branch, we need to first check to the branch we want to mergem then use this command line to merge
 ```